UntouchedWagons/K3S-Cluster-Setup/production/monitoring/README.md

 Monitoring of my UPS is handled via [prometheus-nut-exporter](https://github.com/hon95/prometheus-nut-exporter), there is an alternative exporter but I found this one worked better somehow.
 There's even a sample Grafana dashboard!

-## Monitoring of nvidia GPUs

-This one can be a bit tricky if a node has multiple GPUs and time slicing hasn't been set up but the [nvidia_gpu_exporter](https://github.com/utkuozdemir/nvidia_gpu_exporter) will get you on the right track, comes with a grafana dashboard too.

 ## Monitoring of OpnSense

 Another straightforward one, it can be rolled into the generic Linux job above but I have it separate since OpnSense runs on some flavour of BSD.
 Requires the node-exporter plugin in OpnSense